WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly_Meetings.md

 #### Who did you help this week?

-* Helped a friend of mine(GZH) to find DABWA questionare user manual and make sure the way to scoring
+* Helped a friend of mine (GZH) to find DABWA questionare user manual and make sure the way to scoring.

 #### Who helped you this week?

-* AL helped to modify RR introduction,taught me the Azure manual and gene imputation for me
+* AL helped to modify RR introduction, taught me the Azure manual and gene imputation for me.
-* GA  introduced her learning experienceof python and send a book for me
+* GA introduced her learning experience of python and send a book for me.
+  * KW: This is so great - it would be lovely for you to work together :sparkling_heart:
-* BGT give some advices for our RRS imputation
+* BGT give some advices for our RR imputation.
+  * KW: Fantastic.

 #### What did you achieve?

-* modified the RRS introduction
+* modified the RR introduction
 * organizing the Imagen questionaires
 * organizing the Imagen face-task

 #### What did you struggle with?

 * RR imputation